Graduate Minor Programs

 The proposal should be signed by the Chairs of the Graduate Studies Committees of all colleges involved or who have faculty from their colleges listed in the proposal.
 Signatures are also required from the Dean (or Associate Dean) for Graduate Studies of your own college.

 Upon recommendation by the Administrative Board, the Dean of the Graduate School will also sign the proposal.
-Proposals for graduate minors do not require approval of the UNC Office of the President.
+Proposals for graduate minors do not require approval of the UNC System Office.